jrnold/r4ds-exercise-solutions/docs/factors.md

 ```

 4. Which `relig` does `denom` (denomination) apply to?
 How can you find out with a table?
-How can you find out with a visualisation?
+How can you find out with a visualization?

 ```r